(Divided between my current and prior states of being, and then alphabetical by subsection.)

 Roger Blackwell: The Gothic picture of a man–tall, dark, handsome, brooding–but with a laugh like summer.
 Roger was the man Theo needed after Paul found himself married off amidst aristocratic scandal.
 I argue he was the man Theo needed all along–an artist, curator of private collections, avid reader, and optimist.
 He was as ‘out’ as a man in our time could be, with a father-in-the-know and an unapologetic but crafty way of life, and Theo benefited from his certainty and frankness.
 He even convinced Theo to apply to his oldest sister for understanding, to great success.
 Roger and Theo were still together when I passed on.

-Theodore ‘Theo’ Keitzel: A darling, dear, sweet man with white-blonde hair, bedroom eyes, and legs that went on for days.
+Theodore ‘Theo’ Kaetzel: A complex man, one part sweetness and one part thunder, with white-blonde hair, bedroom eyes, and legs that went on for days.
 He wore Paul’s ring and remained with him for a decade before circumstances split them and Theo took up, after a time, with Roger.
 But before all that, before Marion and I, Theo and I had one of those rose-gold spring dalliances.
 Remained a healthy bit of smitten our entire lives…obviously.
 He was a financier by trade, but a violinist in his heart.
 He also made the most delectable baked treats and when we begged him, and he could get a word in edgewise on Geoffrey, he read us poetry in his light German accent.